bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 - New mail features usually need a MIME conversion decision in `MimeMessageHelper` or `SpecializedMimeMessageProducer`.
 - Module-specific features may require updates to a core module interface, a module implementation, and the runtime loader.
 - New fields that represent user-facing configuration may also need config defaults, overrides, Spring mapping, and CLI data regeneration.

+## Spring Boot Auto-Configuration

+The auto-configuration implementation lives in `spring-module`, not in the starter.
+Boot discovers it through `META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports`; no `spring.factories` fallback is packaged.
+This means an existing Boot application that already uses `spring-module` receives the integration without changing artifacts, while `simple-java-mail-spring-boot-starter` remains a dependency-only convenience artifact.

+Both manual Spring configuration and Boot auto-configuration delegate bean construction to `SimpleJavaMailSpringBeanFactory`.
+The factory loads the configuration through `SpringEnvironmentConfigSource`, which owns Spring Environment mapping, legacy aliases and wildcard property discovery.
+Source precedence and the development-only `localhost` fallback remain visible in the factory's configuration-loading flow.
+This separation keeps the property adapter and bean construction cohesive while preventing the two integration routes from drifting.

+Boot applies `@ConditionalOnMissingBean` separately to `SimpleJavaMailConfig`, `SimpleJavaMail`, and `Mailer`.
+Replacing an earlier layer therefore feeds the remaining defaults, while replacing only the Mailer preserves the injectable config and factory.
+The default Mailer declares `close` as its destroy method.
+A user bean does not inherit that declaration, though Spring can still infer `close` from the user's own `@Bean` definition.

+The production auto-configuration is compiled once for Java 11 against the Boot 2.7 API.
+The compatibility workflow runs the same sources and behavior tests against Boot 2.7/Spring 5 on Java 11, early Boot 3/Spring 6 on Java 17, and current Boot 3/Spring 6 on Java 21.
+Boot, Spring Framework, and SLF4J are provided dependencies: the consuming Boot application selects the matching generation through its own dependency management.
+The fixed Boot 2.7 property is a reproducible Java 11 build baseline, not a runtime version exported by the starter; compatibility belongs in the workflow and documentation rather than a Maven version range.

 ## Dynamic Module Loading